 The Canadian Taxpayers Federation (CTF) is a federally incorporated, not-for-profit citizen’s group dedicated to lower taxes, less waste and accountable government.
-The CTF was founded in Saskatchewan in 1990 when the Association of Saskatchewan Taxpayers and the Resolution One Association of Alberta joined forces to create a national taxpayers organization.
-Today, the CTF has 84,000 supporters nation-wide
+The CTF was founded in Saskatchewan in 1990 when the Association of Saskatchewan Taxpayers and the Resolution One Association of Alberta joined forces to create a national organization.
+Today, the CTF has 235,000 supporters nation-wide.

-The CTF maintains a federal office in Ottawa and regional offices in British Columbia, Alberta, Prairie (SK and MB), Ontario and Atlantic.
+The CTF maintains a federal office in Ottawa and regional offices in British Columbia, Alberta, Prairie (SK and MB), Ontario, Quebec and Atlantic.
 Regional offices conduct research and advocacy activities specific to their provinces in addition to acting as regional organizers of Canada-wide initiatives.

 CTF offices field hundreds of media interviews each month, hold press conferences and issue regular news releases, commentaries, online postings and publications to advocate on behalf of CTF supporters.
 CTF representatives speak at functions, make presentations to government, meet with politicians, and organize petition drives, events and campaigns to mobilize citizens to affect public policy change.
 Each week CTF offices send out Let’s Talk Taxes commentaries to more than 800 media outlets and personalities across Canada.

 The CTF is independent of any institutional or partisan affiliations.
 All CTF staff, board and representatives are prohibited from holding a membership in any political party.
-In 2013 the CTF raised $3.9-million on the strength of 18,183 donations.
+In 2021-22 the CTF raised $5.2 million on the strength of 55,653 donations.
 Donations to the CTF are not deductible as a charitable contribution.
 The CTF does not accept foreign funding.